72squared/redpipe/README.rst

 This example just sets one connection up as a default, since that is the most common case.
 But you can connect multiple redis connections to *RedPipe*.
-You can use `redis.StrictRedis` if you want too.
+You can use `StrictRedis` if you want too.
 It doesn't matter.
 Whatever you use normally in your application.
 The goal is to reuse your application's existing redis connection.